San Pedro Mártir Quiechapa: Flora and fauna

+Population

 As of 2005, the municipality had 158 households with a total population of 722 of whom 36 spoke an indigenous language.
 Most of the houses have dirt floors, brick walls and tile roofs, although some have concrete floors and walls.

+Economy

 The main economic activity is agriculture, growing corn, beans, wheat, coffee and fruits.
 Some people raise cattle, goats and poultry.
 Hunting and fishing is undertaken for personal consumption.
 There is a cottage industry producing mats and other goods from palm.
 The wild maguey is harvested.